-Note that security label checking will also occur in CAPP mode, if the administrator has configured security labels and if resources and users have labels assigned to them.
+Note that security label checking will also occur in the standard mode of operation of the TOE, if the administrator has configured security labels and if resources and users have labels assigned to them.
 The exact effects (e.g., whether write-down can occur) depend on several RACF options, and so the behavior may differ from that imposed by a Labeled Security configuration, which mandates the setting of certain options.